By Adam Gates of NakedHealthy

 My eating patterns have been both good and terrible.
 The thing that ultimately changed my eating habits forever were two important things—my appearance and mood.
 I learned that as I aged, my eating habits and lifestyle was terrible and so were my pictures and my mood.
 I changed everything, and then, everything changed.

 Want to look good naked?
-Here’s how I did it:
+Here’s how I did it with Naked Healthy.

 I tried!
 The entire time I thought that being selective about what I ate and how I lived, eventually turned out to be a long day of thinking—I deserved a treat.
 That mentality got me the same disappointing results year after year.
 Since I was tired of being disappointed in myself, that was the first mentality to go out the window.